 Our ability to generate revenue from sales of any of our product candidates, which we do not expect to occur for at least the next several years, if ever, will depend heavily on the timely and successful identification, development, regulatory approval, and eventual commercialization of any such product candidates, which may never occur.
 To date, we have not generated revenue from sales of any products, and we may never be able to develop, obtain regulatory approval for, or commercialize a marketable product.
-All of our current product candidates are in preclinical development, and, before we generate any revenue from product sales, will require that we manage preclinical, clinical, and manufacturing activities, undertake significant clinical development, obtain regulatory approval in multiple jurisdictions, establish manufacturing supply, including commercial manufacturing supply, and build a commercial organization, which will require a substantial investment and significant marketing efforts.
-We may never receive regulatory approval for any of our product candidates, which would prevent us from marketing or promoting any of our product candidates.
+Before we generate any revenue from product sales of any of our current or potential future product candidates, we will need to manage preclinical, clinical, and manufacturing activities, including undertaking significant clinical development, obtain regulatory approval in multiple jurisdictions, establish manufacturing supply, including commercial manufacturing supply, and build a commercial organization, which will require substantial investment and significant marketing efforts.
+We may never receive regulatory approval for any of our product candidates, which would prevent us from marketing, promoting, or selling any of our product candidates and generating revenue.

-The successful development of our product candidates will depend on numerous factors, including the following:
+The successful development of our product candidates will depend on or be affected by numerous factors, including the following:

-- our successful and timely completion of preclinical studies and clinical trials for which the FDA and any comparable foreign regulatory authorities agree with the design, endpoints, and implementation; - the sufficiency of our financial and other resources to complete the necessary preclinical studies and clinical trials; - our receipt of regulatory approvals or authorizations to conduct future clinical trials; - our ability to timely and successfully initiate, enroll patients in, and complete clinical trials; - our ability to demonstrate to the satisfaction of the FDA or any comparable foreign regulatory authority that the applicable product candidate is safe and efficacious, has suitable purity, and is potent as a treatment for our targeted indications; - our ability to demonstrate to the satisfaction of the FDA or any comparable foreign regulatory authority that the applicable product candidate's risk-benefit ratio for its proposed indication is acceptable; - the timely receipt of marketing approvals for our product candidates from applicable regulatory authorities; - our ability to address any potential interruptions or delays resulting from factors related to the ongoing COVID-19 pandemic; - the extent of any required post-marketing approval commitments to applicable regulatory authorities, including the conduct of any post-marketing approval clinical studies, and our ability to comply with any such commitments; and - our ability to establish, scale up, and scale out, either alone or with third-party manufacturers, manufacturing capabilities for clinical supply of our product candidates for our clinical trials and, if any of our product candidates are approved, commercial supply (including licensure) of such product candidates.
+- our successful and timely completion of preclinical studies and clinical trials for which the FDA and any comparable foreign regulatory authorities agree with the design, endpoints, and implementation; - the sufficiency of our financial and other resources to complete the necessary preclinical studies and clinical trials; - the timely receipt of regulatory approvals or authorizations to conduct clinical trials; - our ability to timely and successfully initiate, enroll patients in, and complete clinical trials; - our ability to demonstrate to the satisfaction of the FDA or any comparable foreign regulatory authority that the applicable product candidate meets the FDA's or such comparable foreign regulatory authority's legal standards with respect to safety, purity, and potency, or efficacy, which may include, among other things, demonstrating that the benefits of the product candidate outweigh its known risks for the intended patient population, and that such product candidate can be manufactured in accordance with applicable legal requirements; - the timely receipt of marketing approvals for our product candidates from applicable regulatory authorities, including the impact of any changes to the FDA's Accelerated Approval Program; - our ability to address any potential interruptions or delays resulting from external factors, including those related to the current global geopolitical, business, and economic environment, including due to the effects of the COVID-19 pandemic; - the extent of any clinical or regulatory setbacks experienced by other companies developing similar products or within adjacent fields, including allogeneic cell-based therapies and the fields of gene editing and gene therapy, which could negatively impact the perceptions of the value and risk of our product candidates and technologies; - the extent of any post-marketing approval commitments we may be required to make to applicable regulatory authorities, including the conduct of any post-marketing approval clinical studies, and our ability to comply with any such commitments; and - our ability to establish, scale up, and scale out, either alone or with CDMOs, manufacturing capabilities for clinical supply of our product candidates for our clinical trials and, if any of our product candidates are approved, commercial supply (including licensure) of such product candidates.